 Unfortunately this original post got corrupted and I was left with only the captions!
-Photos coming soon….
+TODO: Photos coming soon….

 Two guards talk at the ceremony at the border between India and Pakistan.

 The Indian crowd cheers the ceremony - India and Pakistan don’t see eye to eye but the ceremony is a tradition and good natured.

 The Golden Temple at Amritsar at Dusk.
 The temple had an amazingly calming atmosphere.